hyintell/COOM/README.md

 # Baseline Results
 We have employed various popular continual learning algorithms to evaluate their performance on the COOM benchmark.
 The algorithms are implemented on top of the Soft-Actor-Critic (SAC) reinforcement learning algorithm.
-Please follow the instructions in the [CL module](CL/README.md) to use the algorithms.
+Please follow the instructions in the [Continual Learning module](CL/README.md) to use the algorithms.
 The following table ranks the baselines from best to worst performing

 | Method                                                                                                               | Type           | Score |